 Lake Tanganyika

-Tanganyika is the world’s longest lake about 660 km and deepest in Africa and second-deepest in the world more than 1436 m and second-largest by volume freshwater lake.
-At somewhere between nine and 13 million years old, it’s also one of the oldest.
+Tanganyika is the world’s longest lake (about 660 km), the deepest lake in Africa (more than 1436 m), the second-deepest lake in the world, and the second-largest by volume of freshwater.
+At approximately 9-13 million years old, it’s also among the oldest.

 Cichlids are popular aquarium fish due to their bright colors, and they make Tanganyika an outstanding snorkeling and diving destination.